Updated 25/05/2026

 Why do some ethnic groups show different progression patterns?

-The study found that socioeconomic factors affect disease progression differently across ethnic groups, with Black communities showing high progression rates regardless of income level.
+According to The Lancet Public Health study, socioeconomic factors affect disease progression differently across ethnic groups, with Black communities showing high progression rates regardless of socioeconomic level.
 This suggests additional systemic factors beyond traditional socioeconomic measures influence health outcomes.

 How can this research improve healthcare delivery?